-- Evaporative emissions of ROG from application of architectural coatings as part of building maintenance; and - Although less common, hearth fuel combustion emissions from residential fireplaces and wood stoves.
-Models currently assume no fireplaces or wood stoves are included in a new development.

-Some projects may also involve the operation of stationary equipment such as backup emergency generators with diesel engines and boilers.
+- Evaporative emissions of ROG from application of architectural coatings as part of building maintenance; - Although less common, hearth fuel combustion emissions from residential fireplaces and wood stoves.
+IMPORTANT NOTE: CalEEMod currently assume no fireplaces or wood stoves are included in a new development project in Sacramento County; and - Some projects may also involve the operation of stationary equipment such as backup emergency generators with diesel engines and boilers.

 Operational greenhouse gas (GHG) emissions and toxic air contaminants (TACs) are not discussed in this chapter.
-Please see Chapter 6 Greenhouse Gas Emissions for further guidance regarding operational GHG emissions and Chapter 5 Toxic Air Contaminant Emissions for further guidance regarding operational TAC emissions.
+Refer to Chapter 6 Greenhouse Gas Emissions for further guidance regarding operational GHG emissions and Chapter 5 Toxic Air Contaminant Emissions for further guidance regarding operational TAC emissions.